 John Stendahl dates his 9A stove to 1935 – 37 based on several features in those years of production, including the shape of the filler plug (lower image) John believes the stove may have been made for a short time before they produced the 2B and 9B Models in 1937.
-Please contact me if you have the Directions for Operating a Model 9A stove.

 This Model 371 Instant-Lighting Hot Plate was made in 1937 based on the accompanying paperwork and box stamp.
 The removable Everdur tank has a 3 pint capacity.
 The top is finished in ivory porcelain enamel with black porcelain grates while the sides are finished in ivory baked enamel.
 This hot plate is in Steve Whitten’s collection.